 FOR FURTHER INFORMATION CONTACT:

 Section 12(i) of the Exchange Act, as amended (15 U.S.C.
-78l(i)), authorizes the FDIC to issue regulations applicable to the securities of state nonmember banks that are substantially similar to those of the SEC with respect to its powers, functions, and duties to administer and enforce sections 10A(m) (standards relating to audit committees), 12 (securities registration), 13 (periodic reporting), 14(a) (proxies and proxy solicitation), 14(c) (information statements), 14(d) (tender offers), 14(f) (arrangements for changes in directors), and 16 (beneficial ownership and reporting) of the Exchange Act, and sections 302 (corporate responsibility for financial reports), 303 (improper influence on conduct of audits), 304 (forfeiture of certain bonuses and profits), 306 (insider trades during blackout periods), 401(b) (disclosure of pro forma financial information), 404 (management assessment of internal controls), 406 (code of ethics for senior financial officers), and 407 (disclosure of audit committee financial experts) of the Sarbanes-Oxley Act (codified at 15 U.S.C.
-7241, 7242, 7243, 7244, 7261, 7262, 7264, and 7265) in regard to the depository institutions for which the FDIC is the appropriate Federal banking agency.
+781(i)), authorizes the FDIC to issue regulations applicable to the securities of state nonmember banks that are substantially similar to those of the SEC with respect to its powers, functions, and duties to administer and enforce sections 10A(m) (standards relating to audit committees), 12 (securities registration), 13 (periodic reporting), 14(a) (proxies and proxy solicitation), 14(c) (information statements), 14(d) (tender offers), 14(f) (arrangements for changes in directors), and 16 (beneficial ownership and reporting) of the Exchange Act, and sections 302 (corporate responsibility for financial reports), 303 (improper influence on conduct of audits), 304 (forfeiture of certain bonuses and profits), 306 (insider trades during blackout periods), 401(b) (disclosure of pro forma financial information), 404 (management assessment of internal controls), 406 (code of ethics for senior financial officers), and 407 (disclosure of audit committee financial expert) of the Sarbanes-Oxley Act (codified at 15 U.S.C.
+7241, 7242, 7243, 7244, 7261, 7262, 7264, and 7265), in regard to the depository institutions for which it is the primary federal regulator.
 These regulations must be substantially similar to the regulations of the SEC under the listed sections of the Exchange Act and the Sarbanes-Oxley Act, unless the FDIC publishes its reasons for deviating from the SEC's rules.
-The FDIC's regulations governing state nonmember banks with securities subject to the provisions of the Exchange Act are contained in part 335 of title 12 of the Code of Federal Regulations (CFR).
+The amendments to this part incorporate amendments to the Exchange Act, and changes to the SEC regulations, including the adoption of Regulation FD (Fair Disclosure).

-The FDIC requested comments on all aspects of the rule changes, with comments due by January 31, 2011.
-Commenters were asked to support any suggestions that the FDIC modify the requirements of the SEC rules, regulations, and forms for state nonmember banks by demonstrating how such modification would satisfy the requirements of section 12(i) of the Exchange Act.
-The FDIC also welcomed comments on the general organization of Part 335.
-No comments were received on the Interim Final Rule.
+The FDIC requests comments on all aspects of the rule changes.
+Commenters who suggest that the FDIC modify the requirements of the SEC's rules, regulations, and forms for state nonmember banks should support their request by demonstrating how such modification would satisfy the requirements of section 12(i) of the Exchange Act.

 IV.
 Regulatory Analysis and Procedure